GET YOUR COPY OF THE 2020 AND 2021 AWARD-WINNING & BEST-SELLING BOOK TODAY!

 Iceland can be circled entirely in 11-days and has become a literal “hot-spot” for tourism because few places in the world provide the opportunity to see classic examples of plate tectonics, volcanoes, glaciers, geothermal energy, and hydroelectricity in one pristine (and unassuming) environment.
 Iceland: Tectonics, Volcanics, and Glacial Features (Wiley, 2020) provides readers with a high quality resource that uses peer-reviewed scientific literature to explain geological phenomenon important to the landscape.
 Additionally, this text makes trip organization easier by providing foundational material that is tied to specific field locations in one manuscript.

-1. She has completed more than 500-hours of yoga teacher training.
-The 300-hour training was completed at a yoga “boot camp” in Rishikesh, India.
+1. She has completed more than 500-hours of yoga teacher training in India.

 3. Her dad gave her a pet-rock when she was 9.
 She still has it and apparently it’s doing well.

-4. She has completed water quality assessments on 5 continents with the goal of making comparisons between infrastructure and community connection to watersheds.
+4. She has completed water quality assessments on 5 continents.

 5. She has received three U.S. Fulbright positions.